forcedotcom/salesforcedx-vscode/docs/_articles/ja/soql/soql-builder.md

 ![Split your screen to see both SOQL Builder and Text Editor](./images/soql-builder-split-panels.gif)

+## Save Query Results

+Click one of the Save icons to save the query results in a `.csv` or `.json` file in the location of your choice.
+To avoid deploying these files to your org or adding them in source control, remember to include any paths to saved files in the `.gitignore` file.

 ## Switch Between SOQL Builder and Text Editor

 You can easily toggle between viewing your SOQL statements in SOQL Builder and the text editor.

 ![Click the Switch Between SOQL Builder and Text Editor icon to toggle views](./images/soql-toggle.png)

-## Save Query Results

-You can save the query results in a `.csv` or `.json` file.
-The file is saved in `<project-dir>/scripts/soql/query-results` with a `.csv` or `.json` extension.
-This path is included in the `.gitignore` file so that you don’t deploy it to your org or include it in source control.

 **Beta Limitations:**